voidfunction/FabCon25SparkWorkshop/module-1-developing-spark/developing-spark.md

 ## 🔥 How to Get Started
 You have two ways to approach this lab:
 **Option 1:** Create a new Notebook and follow the step-by-step instructions.
-**Option 2:** Download the pre-built Notebook, run the code, and experiment with it.
+**Option 2:** Download the pre-built Notebook [module-1-developing-spark/Lab 1 - Developing Spark Applications.ipynb](https://github.com/voidfunction/FabCon25SparkWorkshop/blob/main/module-1-developing-spark/Lab%201%20-%20Developing%20Spark%20Applications.ipynb), run the code, and experiment with it.

 ## 🎯 What You'll Learn